alexandra-simeonova/drafts/luigi-configuration.md

 ![Video](assets/video1.jpg)

-Luigi is configured using a **JavaScript configuration file** in your project.
-Normally it is called `luigi-config.js`, but you can name it something else or create more than one configuration file.

-There are four main categories of **Luigi parameters** inside the configuration file: `navigation:`, `routing:`, `auth:`, and `settings:`.
-There are also Luigi **API functions** which help you create dynamic apps.
+To configure Luigi:
+- open the `luigi-config.js` file of your project
+- add any Luigi parameters or functions you need

+The small example file in your initial installation has four different sections: `navigation:`, `routing:`, `auth:`, and `settings:`, which correspond to the main parts of your app which can be configured using our Luigi **parameters**.

 What do you want to configure?